 That Leonardo was an eclectic genius is known by all, but not many may be aware of the fact the Tuscan was not only a master at fine arts and an inventor, but also a writer.

 Discovered in the back of Leonardo’s notebooks by author Ed Tasca were several wonderful ideas and annotations for fables, which the great man never completed.
 Tasca, an American of Italian descent, rescued them and fleshed out the ideas in a traditional fable format for people of all ages.
 This may be unique in the world of Leonardiana, a one-of-a-kind volume of fiction, Leonardo’s first, 500 years later, with biographical information about da Vinci and beautiful illustrations in Renaissance style.

-Originally published in 2011, the volume has been updated and re released this year.
+Originally published in 2011, the volume has been updated and re released.

 Throughout his life, Leonardo da Vinci was captivated by nature’s creatures and forces.
 A popular anecdote, told by Leonardo’s earliest biographer Giorgio Vasari, told the young Leonardo made up a collection of real “lizards, crickets, serpents, butterflies, locusts, bats, and various strange creatures of this sort and assembled different parts to create a fearsome and horrible monster.”
 He then painted this monster from his model onto the shield of one of his father’s peasants.
 It seems Leonardo even as a young man preferred to represent his subjects from what he saw in nature rather than depending on his imagination.
 Also, Leonardo was a vegetarian for most of his life (a rarity in his day), leaving one to believe that this may have been the result of his supreme respect for nature’s smaller creatures.